snowplow/snowplow-mini/README.md

   - Reads events in from the `bad-1-pipe`
   - Sends the events to the "bad" index of the cluster

-These events can then be viewed at port `5601` in Kibana.
+These events can then be viewed from `http://< sp mini public ip>/kibana`.

 ![](https://raw.githubusercontent.com/snowplow/snowplow-mini/master/resources/topology/snowplow-mini-topology.jpg)